joaolucasoh/hostfully-cypress-typrescript/README.md

-# Cypress Project with TypeScript
+# Hostfully - Cypress Project with TypeScript

 This project demonstrates how to set up and run end-to-end tests using Cypress with TypeScript support.